PlacidityIsEpic/Coolify/README.md

 <h2>Credits:</h2>
 @PlacidityIsEpic - Programming
-@69digs - Idea and Origin and gave me permission to make this.
+@69digs - Idea and Origin and gave me permission to make this. (did small changes lol)
 <hr>

 Welcome to Coolify, a really bad spotify copy